Speech-VINO/qsr-visualizer/README.md

 ## Data Processing

 For a dataset, the feature extraction is the first step.
 An Expectation Maximisation step has likelihoods in various forms.
 For factor analysis, there is a marginal likelihood; for dirichlet processes, the likelihood is a differential equation.
-Since the EM step is Gaussian in nature, the probability distribution(s) is/are used for clustering and searching the dataset.

 The episode scores obtained from running the MCTS algorithm, must be sorted in order to create a time series data for QSR analysis.
 The timestamps will be corresponding to `argsort()` of `episode_scores`.
 The rewards are hierarchical in nature, and hence the sorting of the scores are performed.